-- Locational knowledge extend their locational knowledge and deepen their spatial awareness of the countries in the world using maps - Place Knowledge understand geographical similarities, differences and links between places through the study of human and physical geography of a region - Human and physical geography - understand how human and physical processes interact to influence, and change landscapes, environment and the climate; and how human activity relies on effective functioning of natural systems - Geographical skills and fieldwork - interpret Ordnance Survey maps in the classroom and the field, including using grid references and scale, topographical and other thematic mapping, and aerial and satellite photographs
+- Locational knowledge extend their locational knowledge and deepen their spatial awareness of the countries in the world using maps. - understand how human and physical processes interact to influence, and change landscapes, environment, and the climate; and how human activity relies on effective functioning of natural systems. - Geographical skills and fieldwork - interpret Ordnance Survey maps in the classroom and the field, including using grid references and scale, topographical and other thematic mapping, and aerial and satellite photographs. - understand historical concepts such as continuity and change, cause and consequence, similarity, difference and significance, and use them to make connections, draw contrasts, analyse trends, frame historically valid questions and create their own structured accounts, including written narratives and analyses. - understand the methods of historical enquiry, including how evidence is used rigorously to make historical claims, and discern how and why contrasting arguments and interpretations of the past have been constructed.

-Student assessment will include both formal and informal
+Student assessment will include both formal and informal assessment.